eigenfunk/quarkus-workshop/exercise5/README.md

 ### EXTRA EXTRA CREDIT

 Create a many-to-many relationship between Article and Tag.
 Think of a blog article where you want to have multiple tags, and a tag can be linked to multiple Articles.
-Below is some code to make it happen - don't forget to amend import.sql with some seed data once you have it all coded.
+Below is some code to make it happen - don't forget to amend importXXX.sql with some seed data once you have it all coded.

 ```